Text: This week we’re

 interpretation for its meaning.
 In fact, such a reading would be highly

-problematic. since, if one were to identify Jesus simply with the nobleman, it
+problematic.
+Since, if one were to identify Jesus simply with the nobleman, it

 would portray Jesus in terms of harshness and exploitative practices.
 That a